The Cheapest Way To Sound Proof A Home Studio

 Finally I realized I didn’t need the booth at all.
 That’s some stupid hood thought process simply because people say booth so damn much.
 Then I figured out how to sound treat properly.
 What live and dead sounding air and vocals were and how the size of a room mattered.
 I won’t get into all of that though, maybe some other time.
 What we are talking about here is how to sound proof your Smart rap room for dirt cheap.

 Sound TREATING and Sound PROOFING are not the same.
-Sound proofing is when you are trying to completely STOP sound from getting in or out of a space, hence proofing.
+Sound proofing is when you are trying to completely STOP sound from getting in or out of a space.
 Treating is simply treating a room to better control how the sound reacts in the environment. 🙂

 I know you have probably heard of using egg crate foam which is pretty pricey or Auralex acoustic treatment which is stupid expensive which you can see by clicking here.
 The thing that you don’t realize is that those expensive ass things are completely unnecessary.